For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 graduates and eu flag

-Following Brexit, the financial support for EU students in the UK has changed.
+Following Brexit, the financial support for EU students in the UK changed.

-If you're starting a course in the 2021/22 academic year or later, you'll no longer have home fee status.
+Since the start of the 2021/22 academic year, EU students no longer have home fee status.
 That means you'll be charged the same, higher fees as other non-EU international students.
 You'll also no longer have access to the UK Student Finance system to help pay for it all.

-Keep in mind that if you have pre-settled or settled status under the EU Settlement Scheme and start your course in 2021/22 or later, you'll generally be eligible for home fee status, Tuition Fee Loans and Maintenance Loans if you've been living in the UK for three years prior to starting your course.
+However, if you have pre-settled or settled status under the EU Settlement Scheme and started your course in 2021/22 or later, things are different.
+As long as you've been living in the UK for three years prior to starting your course, you'll generally be eligible for home fee status, Tuition Fee Loans and Maintenance Loans.

-And if you started studying in the UK in the 2020/21 academic year or earlier, you will likely have home fee status and should do until the end of your degree – even if it ends after 2020/21.
+And if you started studying in the UK in the 2020/21 academic year or earlier, you will likely have home fee status and should do until the end of your degree.
 If that's you, read on for everything you need to know about how much you'll pay, and what funding you're entitled to.

 This guide covers Student Finance from the Student Loans Company, which is a government-funded student loan system to cover the cost of university in the UK.